gelbh/nasa-exoplanet-explorer/README.md

 - **Interactive Search**: Search and filter planets by name, type, temperature, and distance
 - **Planet Details**: View comprehensive information about each exoplanet

-### New Features ✨
-- **Bookmarks & Favorites**: Save and manage your favorite planets and systems
-- **Planet Comparison**: Compare multiple exoplanets side-by-side with visual charts
-- **Share & Export**: Generate shareable URLs, export screenshots, and download planet data
-- **PWA Support**: Install as an app, works offline with service worker caching
-- **Accessibility**: WCAG 2.1 AA compliant with keyboard navigation and screen reader support
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices

 ## Technology Stack

 ### Frontend